 The following two tabs change content below.

 Chicago Unheard blog manager Maureen Kelleher also serves as a senior writer and editor at brightbeam, a nonprofit network of education activists demanding a better education and brighter future for every child.
 Before joining the brightbeam team, she spent a decade as a reporter, blogger and policy analyst.
 Her work has been published across the education world, from Education Week to the Center for American Progress.
 Between 1998 and 2006 she was an associate editor at Catalyst Chicago, the go-to magazine covering Chicago’s public schools.
 There, her reporting won awards from the Annie E. Casey Foundation, the International Reading Association and the Society for Professional Journalists.
-A former high school English teacher, she is also the proud mom of an elementary student at Chicago’s Namaste Charter School.
+A former high school English teacher, she is also the proud mom of an elementary student in the Chicago Public Schools.
 Find her on Twitter at @KelleherMaureen.